vand3rlinden/MDO-Azure-Automation/README.md

 3. Automate the runbook by assigning it a schedule.
 In your Automation Account, navigate to Shared Resources > Schedules and click 'Add a schedule'.

 4. Choose a preferred time, time zone, and set the recurrence to recurring.
+     - Example: Daily recurring on 3:00 AM

+6. After creating the schedule, open the runbook and navigate to Resources > Schedules.

+7. Click on 'Add a schedule,' link the schedule to your runbook, and select the desired schedule.

+## C-ROTATE-DKIM-KEY.ps1
+This runbook rotates the DKIM key(s) that are listed in the [Email authentication settings](https://security.microsoft.com/authentication?viewid=DKIM) in MDO.
+To configure this in your Automation account, follow the steps below.

+1. Create a new Runbook with the following configurations.
+      - Name: C-ROTATE-DKIM-KEY (C stands for tenant shorter)
+      - Type: PowerShell
+      - Runtime: 7.2

+2. You can use the runbook to rotate the DKIM key(s) by clicking 'Start' in the runbook.

+3. Automate the runbook by assigning it a schedule.
+In your Automation Account, navigate to Shared Resources > Schedules and click 'Add a schedule'.

+4. Choose a preferred time, time zone, and set the recurrence to recurring.
+     - Example: Recurring every 6 months

-5. After creating the schedule, open a runbook and navigate to Resources > Schedules.
+6. After creating the schedule, open the runbook and navigate to Resources > Schedules.

-6. Click on 'Add a schedule,' link a schedule to your runbook, and select the desired schedule.
+7. Click on 'Add a schedule,' link the schedule to your runbook, and select the desired schedule.

-7. These steps can be repeated for ```C-ROTATE-DKIM-KEY.ps1``` in this repository.